groue/GRMustache/README.md

 ### Helper methods

-Another way to execute code when rendering the `link` sections is to have your context implement the `linkSection:withObject:` selector.
+Another way to execute code when rendering the `link` sections is to have the context implement the `linkSection:withObject:` selector.

-You will usually isolate your helper methods from your data, by implementing them is a separate class:
+Now you have two options: either you have your model object implement this helper selector, or you isolate helper methods from your data.

+#### Helper selectors as a category of model Objects

+If your model object is designed as such:

+	@interface DataModel
+	@property NSArray *people;
+	@end

+You may declare a category on it:

+	@implementation DataModel(GRMustache)
+	- (NSString*)linkSection:(GRMustacheSection *)section withObject:(id)object {
+	  return [NSString stringWithFormat:
+	          @"<a href=\"/people/%@\">%@</a>",
+	          [object valueForKey:@"id"],
+	          [section renderObject:object]];
+	}
+	@end

+This mix of data and rendering code is a debatable pattern.
+You can compare this to the NSString(UIStringDrawing) and NSString(AppKitAdditions) categories.

+Anyway, the rendering can now be done with:

+	DataModel *dataModel = ...;
+	[template renderObject:dataModel];

+#### Isolating helper methods

+In order to achieve a stricter MVC separation, one might want to isolate helper methods from data.

+GRMustache allows you to do that, too.
+First declare a container for your helper methods:

 	@interface RenderingHelper: NSObject
 	@end